10 Causal estimands

 Table 10.1: A descriptive table of Extra Magic Morning in the touringplans dataset.
 This table shows the distributions of these variables in the observed population.

-From Table 10.1, 294 days did not have extra magic hours in the morning, and 60 did.
-We also see that 30% of the extra magic mornings were during peak season compared to 20% of the non-extra magic mornings.
-Additionally, days with extra magic mornings were more likely to close at 6 pm (18:00:00) compared to non-magic hour mornings.
-The median high temperature on days with extra magic hour mornings is slightly lower (83 degrees) compared to non-extra magic hour morning days.
+From , 294 days did not have Extra Magic Hours in the morning, and 60 did.
+We also see that 30% of the Extra Magic Mornings were during peak season compared to 20% of the non-Extra Magic Mornings.
+Additionally, days with Extra Magic Mornings were more likely to close at 6 P.M.
+(18:00:00) compared to non-magic hour mornings.
+The median high temperature on days with Extra Magic Hour mornings is slightly lower (83 degrees) than non-Extra Magic Hour morning days.

-Now let’s construct our propensity score weight to estimate the ATE.
-The propensity package has helper functions to estimate weights.
-The wt_ate() function will calculate ATE weights.
+Now, let’s construct our propensity score weight to estimate the ATE.
+As we saw in , the propensity package has helper functions to estimate weights.
+The wt_ate() function will calculate ATE weights for us.

 library(propensity)